joelstevick/easy-dom-testing/README.md

         // {imports: [ReactiveFormsModule, MaterialModule]}

 2. **POM** - implements the [page-object-model pattern](https://martinfowler.com/bliki/PageObject.html).
 The POM is generated using a *finite state machine* driven from a configuration object that you set up.
 The configuration object specifies the various states that your component can enter and how to validate those states.
-The configuration object also defines the actions that can be taken: the steps to be performed and the new state for the component after the action is completed.
+The configuration object also defines the actions that can be taken: the steps to be performed and the new state for the component after each action is completed.

     const pom = new POM({ container, detectChanges}, pomConfig);